smithy-lang/smithy-dafny/TestModels/LanguageSpecificLogic/README.md

 # LanguageSpecificLogic

 This project demonstrates generating target-language-specific code from Dafny.
-This allows developers to write Dafny code that is only generated and run for a particular target language.
+This allows developers to write and **verify** Dafny code that is only generated and run for a particular target language.
-This allows developers to increase the amount of language-specific code that is verified by Dafny.

 This directory contains a basic project demonstrating how to do this.
 The generated client for this TestModel contains one operation: GetRuntimeInformation.